MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/command-line-options-for-setup.md

 ---
 title: "Setup command-line options | Microsoft Docs"
-description: "Use information in this article to configure scripts or install System Center Configuration Manager from a command line." ms.custom: na ms.date: 10/06/2016 ms.prod: configuration-manager
+description: "Use information in this article to configure scripts or to install System Center Configuration Manager from a command line." ms.custom: na ms.date: 10/06/2016 ms.prod: configuration-manager